Vili Kovačič: Insulting a judge

-The 2022 Petition to Ban Communist Parties
+2022 petition to ban communist parties

-After the European Court of Human Rights in December 2021 ruled that Romania's ban of the Communist Party had been in line with the European Convention of Human Rights and "necessary for the democratic society", in January 2022, Kovačič asked the Constitutional Court of Slovenia to ban two parliamentary parties by applying the European Court's standards, and standards set by the 1952 German Constitutional Court's prohibition of the German communist party.
+After the European Court of Human Rights in December 2021 ruled that Romania's ban on the Communist Party had been in line with the European Convention of Human Rights and "necessary for the democratic society", in January 2022, Kovačič asked the Constitutional Court of Slovenia to ban two parliamentary parties by applying the European Court's standards, and standards set by the 1952 German Constitutional Court's prohibition of the German communist party.
 Kovačič claimed that SD, a party which is the legal successor of the former Communist Party, and the party Left, were unconstitutional.
-As of 22 January 2022, the process was ongoing.
 In March 2022, the Constitutional Court rejected Kovačič's petition, saying it had no grounds.

 Kovačič informs the public about his activities in his online blog drzavljank.si.
 He or the We Taxpayers Never Give up association regularly inform international organisations about corruption issues in Slovenia.
 According to his wife, they constantly receive threats and insults by phone and mail.